-The one we are looking at today is a solid state amp that packs some 15 Watts of power.
-That is plenty enough for home use and practice, all packed into an affordable choice for beginners who don't need a huge amp or aren't sure they'll play forever, but without sacrificing on quality.
-If you decide to start gigging, this beast will serve you well in small sized venues, like bars and restaurants, in terms of volume.
-In medium and large venues it can still work since you'll likely be miked at that point.
-Other options in this series include 30, 50, and 100 Watt models.
-If you plan on playing live, I'd make the leap to the 50 Watt version, which will cover you in any sized venue.
+The one we are looking at today is a solid state amp that packs some 50 Watts of power.
+That is plenty enough for home use, practice, and live gigs, all packed into an affordable choice for beginners who don't need an insanely huge amp or aren't sure they'll play forever, but without sacrificing on quality.
+If you decide to start gigging, this beast will serve you well in nearly any sized venues, like bars and restaurants, in terms of volume.
+In large venues like an auditorium it can still work since you'll likely be miked at that point.
+Other options in this series include 15, 30, and 100 Watt models.
+If you plan on playing live, I'd make stick to the 50 Watt version, which will cover you in any sized venue.

 When it comes to features, there are several things worth mentioning from this line-up.
 First thing first, it comes with four different channels.
 There are no twenty built in distortions like on modeling amps, but Marshall's solution is arguably more stylish.
 You have the Clean channel, Crunch, OD1, and OD2.
 That's the same configuration as the one seen on Marshall's popular 100 Watt heads.
 If you want more choices (you likely won't) you can solve it with a distortion pedal.